LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 For the second sprint, Paul plans on working through the initial user stories.
 These are focused on basic user management (registration, login, logout).
-He couldn’t find any good external crates in Rust to help with user authentication.
+He couldn't find any good external crates in Rust to help with user authentication.
 He will need to create user authentication on his own, and plans to use the same concepts we learned in Unit 2 – `Authentication <https://education.launchcode.org/java-web-development/chapters/auth/index.html>`__.